-In addition to the assistance available through the RIT Financial Aid Office (716/475-2186) or the dean of Graduate Studies (716/475-6523), the department has scholarship and assistantship opportunities.
-The number and kind vary from year to year.
-For more information contact the CHRD Department (716/475-5062) for further information.
+In addition to the assistance available through the RIT Financial Aid Office (716-475-2186) and the Graduate Studies Office, the department awards scholarships, and assistantship opportunities are available.
+For more information contact the CHRD Department (716-475-5062).
+Only matriculated students are eligible for scholarships and assistantships.

-The degree requires the completion of a minimum of 52 quarter hours at the graduate level.
-Of the 52 hours, 24 are in nine courses required of all students.
-In addition, all students are required to complete 15 credits in techniques courses and 13 credits of electives.
-The degree can usually be completed in five consecutive quarters if the student starts in the Fall Quarter.
+The degree requires completion of a minimum of 52 quarter hours at the graduate level.
+Of the 52 hours, 24 are in seven courses required.
+Two courses are waived for executive leaders.
+In addition, all students are required to complete 28 credits in techniques courses and/or electives.
+The degree can usually be completed in five consecutive quarters.
 However, the majority of students attend part time and take from two to four years to complete the degree work.
-Students must maintain a B average, and complete the degree within seven years from the first course taken and applied to the degree.
-Almost all courses are offered in the evenings, giving students the freedom to work during the day while they take courses.
+Executive leaders who have 12 credits for their portfolios can complete the degree in five quarters.
+Students must maintain a B average and complete the degree within seven years of the first course counted toward the degree.

-Students are relatively free to choose the electives they feel best meet their needs.
-The only restrictions are: all courses must be graduate-level courses; a maximum of 12 quarter hours (not counted toward another degree) may be transferred from another college or university; a maximum of 12 hours may be taken outside the department of Career and Human Resource Development
+Students are free to choose the electives they feel best meet their needs.
+The only restrictions are: all courses must be graduate-level courses or approved for graduate credit, and a maximum of 12 quarter hours (not counted toward another degree) may be transferred from another college or university.

-Upon matriculation, each student is assigned an academic advisor.
-At this time the student and advisor will develop a plan of study.
+Upon matriculation each student is assigned an advisor, and the student and advisor develop a plan of study.
 For specific questions about courses and a plan of study, the advisor or department director should be consulted.